Cold Calling is Not Dead, Make Smart Calls with these 4 Steps

 The nature of the cold call has changed.
 In fact, I no longer find the term

 “cold call” appropriate.
 An intelligent rep does not make cold calls, they make

 “Smart Calls”.
 Below is my step-by-step guide on how to transform your cold calling process into smart calling.

 Everyone claims that cold calling is dead, outdated, or obsolete.
 While this is not unfounded, it is misguided.
 Sales Development Representatives (SDRs) and Account Executives that ignore the power of the cold call do so at their own peril.

 Should you pick up the yellow pages and start dialing?
 Of course not.
 You might as well get back into your Delorean and head to 1986.

 STEP 1: PREPARE

 The term cold call implies complete lack of preparation.
-What happens when you don’t prepare for a call?
-Something like this:

 If your prospect feels blindsided by your call, you have not done your homework.
 Start with social media engagement.
 Your social media efforts can explain to your prospect why you are reaching out, provide you with discussion topics for the call (call ammunition), and warm your prospect up to an exploratory conversation.